-Making a home more secure mitigates the risk of something happening to it and reduces the likelihood of the policyholder needing to filing a claim - that is what is most important.
-Remaining claim-free is vital to keeping the cost of your home insurance premium down.
+Making a vacation home more secure mitigates the risk of something happening to it and reduces the likelihood of the policyholder needing to filing a claim - that is what is most important.
+Remaining claim-free is vital to keeping the cost of your second-home insurance premium down.
 For example, if you have been a policyholder with State Farm for less than 2 years and have one paid claim, your premium will increase 15%.
 If you have two claims within a three-year period it will go up 35%.

 In addition to the discounts a primary residence would receive, a home insurance policy for a vacation home usually qualifies a policyholder for a bundling discount.

 In addition to a home insurance policy for your secondary residence, you should consider whether you need flood and earthquake insurance coverage for it.
-Flood and earthquake damage are not covered by standard home insurance policies but might pose a serious risk to our vacation home, depending on where it is located.
+Flood and earthquake damage are not covered by standard home insurance policies but might pose a serious risk to your vacation home, depending on where it is located.

 For example, say you have a beach house on the east coast of Florida.
 A storm surge (an abnormal rise in tide) from a hurricane might easily be able to flood and damage your property.
 Or, your southern California retreat might be in a high hazard area for earthquakes.

-You should consider this before purchasing a vacation home because the price of either of the aforementioned insurance policies can be quite high.
+You should consider this before purchasing a seasonal or vacation home because the price of either of the aforementioned insurance policies can be quite high.
 In California, the average cost of earthquake coverage is $1.75 per $1,000 of coverage, meaning a $250,000 home would cost $437 per month to cover.
 Remember, that monthly premium would be in addition to the cost of your standard home insurance policy.

 What if I want to rent out my vacation home?
 Renting out your vacation home is a great way to offset the cost of owning one but you need to make sure you understand the insurance ramifications before doing so.
 Depending on the frequency and length of stays, you might need to notify your carrier or purchase a separate landlord insurance policy.

-For example, if you rent out your home a few weekends each year through a service such as Airbnb, you probably wouldn't even need to let your insurer know.
-But if you rent your home for weeks at a time throughout the year, you need to notify them, and there will likely be a surcharge to the premium of the policy covering the home.
+For example, if you rent out your vacation home a few weekends each year through a service such as Airbnb, you probably wouldn't even need to let your insurer know.
+But if you rent your second home for weeks at a time throughout the year, you need to notify them, and there will likely be a surcharge to the premium of the policy covering the home.
 If you rent your home for extended periods, especially to a single tenant, you need to consider commercial or landlord insurance.